Md-Yaseen-Dev/Portofolio1/replit.md

 ## Overview

 This is a modern, responsive personal portfolio website built with React, showcasing the work and skills of Shaik Mohammad Yaseen, a Frontend Developer.
 The application features a single-page design with smooth scrolling navigation, animated sections, and a contact form.
-The design uses a dark, nature-inspired aesthetic with a rich forest green color palette for a calm, professional, and elegant feel.
+The design uses a high-end, dark-mode futuristic aesthetic with vibrant neon accents and glassmorphism effects for a bold, modern, and luxurious feel.

 ## User Preferences